IsaacScript/isaacscript/docs/directory-structure.md

 This is the TypeScript source directory.
 All of the TypeScript files for your mod should live in here.

-`create-isaacscript-mod` will automatically create a `main.ts` file for you in this directory.
+`isaacscript init` will automatically create a `main.ts` file for you in this directory.

 <br />